Create a Stunning Winter Lantern Decoration in Minutes

 Battery Candles

-You can’t go wrong by investing in good-quality battery candles.
-I love the ones with timers so you can just set them and forget them until the batteries play out!
-That’s a lot easier than trying to keep up with a remote.
+Investing in good-quality battery candles is always a smart choice.
+I personally love the ones with built-in timers—you can set them once and forget about them until it’s time to replace the batteries!
+It’s so much more convenient than trying to keep up with a remote.

-Tip: The candle in my lantern has a timer, but is remote-controlled also.
-So I keep the remote inside the lantern tucked away underneath whatever is in the lantern.
+Pro Tip: The candle in my lantern has both a timer and a remote.
+I keep the remote tucked inside the lantern, hidden underneath the filler, so it’s always handy but out of sight!

 Faux Snow